EndPointCorp/end-point-blog/2015/11/03/updating-rbenv-ruby-build-on-ubuntu.html.md

 git pull
 ```

-And tada—​that was all that was needed. rbenv version -l now includes ruby 2.1.1, and I can install it with rbenv install 2.1.1.
+And tada—​that was all that was needed. `rbenv version -l` now includes ruby 2.1.1, and I can install it with `rbenv install 2.1.1`.